-MSL 503 Human Protection Services and Law Enforcements: Issues, Practice and Policy 3 cr
+MSL 503 Human Protection Services and Law Enforcements: Issues, Practice and Policy 3 cr explores the interrelationships between government, politics, and organizations.
+Local, national, and international cases are studied.
+Leadership strategies to influence public policy are considered.

 This course focuses on human protection services and law as it relates to the environment in which organizations operate.
 Topics include coverage of the construction, organization, and management of policies and procedures in correctional and court agencies.
 Topics also may include state, federal, and private resources as well as approaches to problems in correctional and court room settings.